chingachleung/Chinese_Hate_Speech-Baseline-/README.md

-# Chinese Hate Speech Classification Task  (Baseline Model)
+# Chinese Hate Speech Classification Task  (Baseline Model using statistical ML algorithms)

-This task aims to explore potential features of hate speech in Chinese that could be useful for future more advanced classification tasks.
-The training dataset contains relevant Tweets I scrapped using a keyword approach.
+This task aims to explore potential features of hate speech in Chinese that could be useful for future more advanced classification using deep learning.
+The training dataset contains relevant Tweets scrapped using a keyword approach.
 A total of 10 features were extracted from the Tweets, and they fall into the following 4 categories:

 1. Semantic Features
 2. Sentiments